Technology & Multimedia

 - The Scholars Commons, on Reynolds 4, is a flexible study space that includes a mix of Windows and Mac computers.

 - Study space on Wilson 4 provides both Macs and Windows PCs.
-Additional PCs are available in the Atrium and across from the Circulation Desk.
+Additional PCs are available in the Atrium and the 24/7 study room.

 Tips on Using Public Computers

 In order to protect your personal files and online accounts, we suggest the following guidelines:

 - Save files to a personal flash drive or cloud file service (Google Drive, Dropbox, etc.).
 Files saved on the desktop will be deleted the next time the computer is logged out or reboots.

 - We strongly recommend that you log out of any web sites you access with a personal account.

 - When you are done using a public Mac, we strongly recommend that you logout.
 When you are done using a public Windows PC, we suggest rebooting or restarting the computer.
 This will prevent anyone else from accessing your accounts and files.